 When to leave

-You can try to talk to your partner, explain how you feel and that you need to be heard, but you can run into some difficulties.
+You can try to talk to your partner, and explain how you feel and need to be heard, but you can run into some difficulties.

-If your partner stonewalls you because they cannot deal with difficult emotions, even though you have picked the right time to talk and choose your words carefully, if your partner feels a negative emotion that is difficult for them, they may stonewall you again.
+If your partner stonewalls you because they cannot deal with difficult emotions, even though you have picked the right time to talk and chosen your words carefully, if your partner feels a complex negative emotion for them, they may stonewall you again.

 Ultimately you cannot fix another person.
-You can state how you feel, explain what you would like to happen, but the other person needs first to decide that it is a problem and, secondly, to do something about it.
+You can state how you feel, and explain what you would like to happen, but the other person needs first to decide that it is a problem and, secondly, to do something about it.

-If they do not take action, you are left with two choices; leave or stay with the person, knowing that they may continue to stonewall you.
+If they do not take action, you are left with two choices; leave or stay with the person, knowing they may continue stonewalling you.
 If you decide to stay (and I am not condoning or saying this is what you should do), to make it easier on yourself, if you can find a way to accept that your partner stonewalls you, you will not expect them to be different, and this may lessen the hurt.
 Still, in doing so, you really need to decide if your relationship, as it is right now, is worth it.